Akorlldas/Movies-List/README.md

 └─ README.md
 ```

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

 ### 5. 使用方式

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

 #### 5.1 安装依赖

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

 ```bash
 npm install
 ```

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 #### 5.2 本地开发运行

-## Learn More

 ```bash
 npm start
 ```

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 默认打开：<http://localhost:3000>

-To learn React, check out the [React documentation](https://reactjs.org/).

 #### 5.3 打包构建